julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 }
 ```

-Nothing too fancy here.
+### Defining the machine's behavior

 Now to the last part: where are we actually replying to the user?
 Well, the FSM provides us with a couple
-of callbacks, namely when the machine enters and leaves a state, and before and after executing an event.
+of callbacks, specifically when the machine enters and leaves a state, and before and after executing an event.
 Each have their use
 cases, but the way we thought our bot here I believe using the event callbacks makes sense - after I get /start, I want to ask
 for the name.
 After I got a name, I want to start echoing, and so on.

-We want to attach this callbacks to the machine inside `respondTo` though, because we need some context for them - we want the
+We want to attach these callbacks to the machine inside `respondTo` though, because we need some context for them - we want the
 chat id we're responding to, and we want access to the Telegram client to be able to send messages back.
 So, before the `while`
 loop we'll define all the callbacks: